Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Boom**: At Lethian's Crossing, inside The Forge, keep clicking on the Forge-Bound Apprentice that's striking the anvil until he explodes (it takes quite a few clicks & he might repeat dialogue, but keep at it).

+**Some Assembly Required**: Once you acquire the first spire, the one at Lethian's Crossing, simply pick an upgrade for it for this achievement.

 #### First Run - Act 2 Burning Library Achievements

-Note: It's important to tell the Voices that you're heading to the Burning Library, when given the option, or else you can't go there at all.
+Note: It's important to tell the Voices that you're heading to the Burning Library, when given the option.

 **Unconventional Materials**: Cut the Rune from the Sage's Chest in the Burning Library.
 This extremely specific achievement is only available if you gave the Sages a warning during the Conquest stage (A Chorus-leaning choice).
 Ensure you have Lantry with you before heading to the Burning Library, where a new area in the south-east corner of the Lower Ruins ( the '2nd' area) has appeared.
 Once there, an event will trigger and your attention is drawn to a Sage drowning in lava.
 Lantry will note a sigil on the sage's chest, which you can opt to cut out.
 If you don't have Lantry with you, you can also notice this on your own with enough Lore skill.

+Note: At the end of the Burning Library quest, I would recommend replacing the Silent Archive with another artifact.
+This unlocks an additional area in the Burning Library, on the first level, where you can kill a Havoc for the **Cry Havoc!** achievement (as well as granting access to 2 artifacts).

-Note: It doesn't really matter where you go next, but the Blade Grave is the more interesting option, in my opinion.
-I'd recommend doing the Bastard's Wound quests once they're available, to knock them out asap.
+Note: It doesn't really matter where you go next.
+While there's no specific achievements for it on a Chorus run, the Blade Grave is the more interesting option and includes another of the Havocs for **Cry Havoc!**.
+You'll encounter said Havoc in the Blade Grave Oldwalls.

+Once that area is conquered, the  Bastard's Wound areas will become available.

 #### First Run - Bastard's Wound Achievements

 Note: Take Lantry with you & whatever you do, DO NOT KILL LEXEME.
 Note: You can also do **They Sort of Deserver It...** on this run.
 For some reason, Lexeme doesn't count as a Sleepless and Reef-Talon won't kill her.
-However, I don't think it's thematically appropriate to do so on this run & I'd recommend simply killing her so that you can see that branch.
+However, I don't think it's thematically appropriate to do so on this run & I'd recommend simply killing Reef-Talon so that you can at least see that outcome.

 **Troubleshooter**: Complete all the Bastard's Wound quests.
 While I've put this here, I'd recommend following this achievement through on the 1st, 3rd & 4th runs (not possible on the 2nd) anyway for the rewards.